aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Specifies a boolean value that indicates whether fields in the PivotTable are sorted in non-default order in the field list.
+Indicates whether fields in the PivotTable are sorted in non-default order in the field list.

 **Parameters:**
 | Parameter | Type | Description |